AdiMatam/Py-Paint/README.md

 *Left-Click* - select pen-color and drawing
 *Right-Click* - select fill-color and filling screen
-*Center-Wheel* - reset screen (white background, cleared canvas)
+*Center-Wheel* - reset screen (white background, cleared canvas) *Eraser* - select pen color that is the same as the fill color to activate eraser.
+Eg. if current fill is blue, select blue with left-click to use eraser.

 ## Contents
 `paint.py:` Main loop and functions for drawing/updating window.